cvgellhorn/react-app-boilerplate/README.md

-# react-app-boilerplate
-simple react app boilerplate with tailwindcss and some goodies
+# react app boilerplate with tailwindcss and other goodies